-Climate change impact to the Company's business is assessed on an ongoing basis by management and reviewed by the Board from a strategic and risk management perspective, as well as considered by the Corporate Social Responsibility, Human Resources and Nominating and Governance Committees in their ongoing oversight of ESG matters, including sustainability initiatives.
+Climate change impact to the Company's business is assessed on an ongoing basis by management and reviewed by the Board from a strategic and risk management perspective.
+It is also considered by the Corporate Social Responsibility, Human Resources and Nominating and Governance Committees in their ongoing oversight of ESG matters, including sustainability initiatives.
+The Corporate Social Responsibility Committee routinely monitors the Company's sustainability risks and practices, including environmental issues and climate change, and oversees the public reporting of data in the annual Sustainability Report.

 Event risks caused by global climate change, including the frequency and severity of weather-related events, could damage the Company's facilities, disrupt operations, impact revenues and cash flow, and create financial risk.
 These could result in substantial costs for emergency response efforts during the event, reinstatement of regular business operations and repair or replacement of premises and equipment.
 The potential impact or financial consequence of such events is highly uncertain.
 The Company's operations are spread over more than 200 locations around the world and therefore subject to varying climate change event risks.
 The Company maintains insurance coverage for its facilities which it believes are customary or reasonable given the cost of procuring insurance and current operating conditions; however, there can be no assurance that such insurance will continue to be available or cover all loss and liability arising from such events, particularly business interruption.
 The Company's supply chain and distribution network could also be impacted by such events, which are difficult to predict.
 Global climate change also gives rise to other risks to the Company's business and operations, including increased regulation and market shifts in supply and demand, which are also difficult to predict.
 Many countries in which the Company carries on business are at differing stages of developing policy and regulations regarding carbon emissions and other environmental impacts, which could significantly affect the Company's business, create financial obligations and increase operating costs.
 Increased public awareness of climate change may impact consumer demand for the Company's customers' products.
-The Company is working closely with customers to innovate products that address their sustainable packaging needs and the changing demands of the consumer.
+The Company is committed to working closely with customers to innovate products that address their sustainable packaging needs and the changing demands of the consumer, while reducing the environmental impact of manufacturing processes.
 The Company has increasingly been driving sustainable practices and deploying initiatives to reduce its carbon footprint, create cost-savings, and position the Company as a leader in sustainable packaging design.
-This includes investing in resource-saving technologies and waste-reducing processes.
+This includes investing in resourcesaving technologies and waste-reducing processes.
 The Company is also working internally with employees and externally with supply chain partners to create more efficient and sustainable options that not only mitigate risk but also create additional opportunities out of climate-related market shifts.

 For additional information on the Company's sustainability initiatives, please refer to the Sustainability Report available on the Company's website at www.cclind.com/sustainability.
+The Sustainability Report is based upon the internationally recognized Global Reporting Initiative (GRI) standards and aligned with the Sustainability Accounting Standards Board (SASB).